Some Girls Wander by Mistake: Background

 "Temple of Love" is the only song from the 1980–1983 time period that was published with an "extended version".
 The album does not contain the 7-inch version of the song, which is the same as the extended version but faded out halfway.
 Although "Temple of Love" was re-recorded in 1992 to promote the compilation album's release, the new version was not initially included on the album.
 "Temple of Love (1992)" featured Israeli vocalist Ofra Haza.

 The compilation includes cover versions of "1969", originally recorded by the Stooges, and "Gimme Shelter", originally recorded by the Rolling Stones, which appeared on the Alice and Temple of Love 12 inch EPs, respectively.

 The album title derived from the Leonard Cohen song "Teachers", from the 1967 album Songs of Leonard Cohen, which was a staple live cover for the band throughout its career.
 The full line is: "Some girls wander by mistake / Into the mess that scalpels make".
 Songs of Leonard Cohen also included the Cohen song "Sisters of Mercy", which provided the band's name.

-Release
+Release and reception

 The album was issued as a limited-edition CD with artwork "postcards" of the early vinyl singles, and as a regular CD without such cards.